American Knife & Tool Institute’s Legislative Efforts

 Issue: Varying laws from state to state

-Summary: This bill would protect law-abiding knife owners traveling between states from conflicting state knife laws, provided the knife they possess is legal in both the state of origin and the state of destination and is properly stored according to the law.
+Summary: This bill would protect law-abiding knife owners traveling between states from conflicting state knife laws, provided the knife they possess is legal in both the state of origin and destination and is properly stored according to the law.

 We continue working to remove this hindrance to knife owners and the industry.